pditerlizzi03/Algorithms-Project/README.md

 -

 # How to Use the Program
-# EXTRA INFORMATION ABOUT THE CODE
+# Extra information about the code
-# CREDITS
+# Credits
 The authors of this project are:

 Pablo Di Terlizzi